Jing0985/clean-bibtex/README.md

 # 1. Project
 The project is about a small research task to remove duplicated bibtex entries and add essential fields in each entry.
 # 2. Description
-• The script has contribution from bibtexparser (https://github.com/sciunto-org/python-bibtexparser?tab=readme-ov-file).<br />
+• The main.py has contribution from bibtexparser (https://github.com/sciunto-org/python-bibtexparser?tab=readme-ov-file).<br />
-• The script does two things: firstly, identify and remove duplicates in a bibtex file; secondly, add the essential fields in each entry depending on the citation style.
+• main.py does two things: firstly, identify and remove duplicates in a bibtex file; secondly, add the essential fields in each entry depending on the citation style.
 # 3. Installation instruction
 Please install bibtexparser using pip:
 ```